 III.
-Authorization toEngage in CertainRestricted Transactions
+Authorization to Engage in Certain Restricted Transactions

-Section 202.401 authorizes a US Person to engage in an otherwise restricted transaction involving a vendor agreement, employment agreement, or investment agreement with a Country of Concern or a Covered Person if the US Person protects the sensitive personal data compliance with certain "Security Requirements" and complies with a variety of other measures.
-As set forth in § 202.248, the Security Requirements mean the Cybersecurity and Infrastructure Agency's (CISA) Security Requirements for Restricted Transactions, which include organizationallevel. system-level, and data-level requirements for US Persons engaging in restricted transactions under the DSP.
-Persons engaged in restricted transactions must also implement a compliance program which adheres to DSP requirements regarding diligence. audit requirements, due recordkeeping, and other measures.
+Section 202.401 authorizes a US Person to engage in an otherwise restricted transaction involving a vendor agreement, employment agreement, or investment agreement with a Country of Concern or a Covered Person if the US Person protects the sensitive personal data compliance with certain "Security in Requirements" and complies with a variety of other measures.
+As set forth in § 202.248, the Requirements Security mean the Cybersecurity and Infrastructure Agency's (CISA) Security Requirements for Restricted Transactions, which include organizationallevel. system-level, data-level and requirements for US Persons engaging in restricted transactions under the DSP.
+Persons engaged in restricted transactions must also implement a compliance program which adheres to DSP requirements regarding diligence, audit requirements, due recordkeeping, and other measures.